Jun-NIBS/MouseBrainAtlas/README.md

 The Active Mouse Brain Atlas project provides a toolkit for automatic registration of histological series to a standardized brain atlas, based on detecting structures by high-resolution textures.
+For details refer to the [user guide](doc).

 - [Installation](#installation)
 - [Demo](#demo)